Leg cricket

 Leg cricket is a form of cricket played between two teams of eleven players on a circular ground with a radius between 80 and 120 ft.
-The game is played in South Asian countries including India, Nepal, Bhutan and Sri Lanka.
+The game is played in South Asian countries including India, Nepal, Pakistan, and Bhutan.

 Leg cricket involves using legs rather than a bat to propel the ball.
 The bowler rolls the ball along the ground under arm.
 The legsman has to kick the ball to score runs.
 A legsman can score four or six runs by kicking the ball out of the boundary line.